Buick V6 engine: 225

-1964-1965 models featured a single barrel Rochester MonoJet, producing 155 hp.
-In 1966-1967, the 1-barrel was replaced with a 2-barrel Rochester 2GV, giving the engine a 5-horsepower boost to 160 hp.
+1964–1965 models featured a single barrel Rochester MonoJet, producing 155 hp.
+In 1966–1967, the 1-barrel was replaced with a 2-barrel Rochester 2GV, giving the engine a 5-horsepower boost to 160 hp.

 The V6 was dropped after the 1967 model year in favor of a conventional 250 cuin inline-six engine built by the Chevrolet division, and the tooling was sold to Kaiser-Jeep.

 Dauntless

 In 1965, Kaiser-Jeep began using the Buick 225 in Jeep CJs.
-It was known as the Dauntless V6 and used a much heavier flywheel than the Buick version to damp vibrations resulting from the engine's firing pattern.
+It was known as the Dauntless V6 and used a much heavier flywheel than the Buick version to damp the vibrations resulting from the engine's firing pattern.
 Buick sold the tooling for this engine to Kaiser in 1967, as the demand for the engine was waning steadily in an era of V8s and muscle cars.
-When American Motors (AMC) bought Jeep, the V6 was replaced with AMC Straight-6 engines, but the ownership of the V6 tooling remained with AMC.
+When American Motors (AMC) bought Jeep, the V6 was replaced with AMC straight-6 engines, but the ownership of the V6 tooling remained with AMC.